gerrowadat/log.andvari.net/content/pages/sre-and-architecture.md

 We live in production -- our practices, customs and very culture are designed by us, but then also inform our capabilities and practice.
 Despite how our SRE practice might be designed or set out, those surroundings inform our ability to make forward progress, and our collective desire to do so.

-People become attached to tooling, to processes, to the structure, and also often to the antipatterns.
+People become attached to tooling, to processes, to the structure, and also often to the anti-patterns.

 I will give a real example: I once spoke to an engineering leader about an SRE-style engagement for their feature.
 I asked about current levels of toil and what might be acceptable -- they said that the system paged only maybe twice a week.
 This was a deal-breaker for me and my team, which shocked the product lead: they had lived around systems with a baseline level of paging and toil for so long, that getting paged all the time was unremarkable to them.
 2 pages a week seemed perfectly normal and part of being alive.
 It was a concrete post in the middle of their living room.
 Getting a human to intervene was considered part of the feature.